Coursework: MBA Certificate in Consumer Analytics and Insights

 Practicum in Consumer Analytics and Insights (MARK 590, 1.5 credits)

 This course is designed to provide students with a hands-on experience in deriving insights through the analysis of consumer data.
-We will partner with client organizations to solve a particular problem that they are facing.
+We partner with client organizations to solve a particular problem that they are facing.
 Examples of such problems may include evaluating salesperson performance, increasing customer retention or acquisition, and predicting future purchasing behavior.

 Certificate Elective Choice: 3 elective credits